Komodo Diving

 The Diving Season

-Diving Komodo - Reef Basics
+Komodo Reef Basics

-Great for: Large animals, small animals, wall dives, underwater photography, drift diving, reef life and health and advanced divers
+Great for: Large animals, small animals, wall dives, underwater photography, drift diving, reef life and health, and advanced divers

 Not so great for: Wrecks and beginner divers